AlibabaCloudDocs/ecs/intl.en-US/SDK Reference/Java example/Create an ECS instance/Create a preemptible instance.md

 4. Call the CreateInstance operation to create a preemptible instance.

-    To create multiple preemptible instances at a time, you can call the RunInstance operation.
+    To create multiple preemptible instances at a time, you can call the RunInstances operation.
 For more information, see [Batch create ECS instances](/intl.en-US/SDK Reference/Java example/Create an ECS instance/Batch create ECS instances.md).

     ```
     public class CreateInstanceSample {